wizmo2/mqtt-api-camera/README.md

 # MQTT API Camera

-Use the 'mqtt-api' HA custom camera component to provide instant-to-instant support for cameras using mqtt statestream
+Use the 'mqtt-api' HA custom camera component to provide instant-to-instant support for entity_pictures using mqtt statestream.
+For example, live camera feeds or media player images

 ## Configuration